Clubs & Activities

 Agricultural Communicators of Tomorrow

 There are many ways to get involved in clubs and activities at K-State.
 Whether it's a club related to your major or participating in a community service project, the opportunities are endless.
-Ag Communicators of Tomorrow is for those who want to communicate within the broad realm of agriculture.
+Agricultural Communicators of Tomorrow is for those who want to communicate within the broad realm of agriculture.
 Our meetings include social, professional, and business aspects and are a great way to meet students in the agricultural communications major, as well as others.
 The group offers many opportunities for those looking to obtain further experience in communications.
 We are excited about this year and all that we have to offer!
 Look on this page, as well as our Facebook and Twitter pages, for more information.

 ACT Club Goals